lazyowl/yank/README.md

 #Yank
 Yank is a peer to peer file sharing system for LANs written in Go.

-######News Flash
-There's been some rather chaotic initial development as I grapple with various designs and golang best practices.
-I am slowly converging upon a stable design to build on though.

 ####Mostly Complete:

 * Basic networking capability - each machine runs a small server subscribed to a multicast network.